eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/authenticate_llm.md

 | Ollama | [Ollama Github](https://github.com/ollama/ollama)  | n/a -- you run Ollama locally |
 | ChatGPT | [OpenAI Developer Quickstart](https://platform.openai.com/docs/quickstart)  | OPENAI_API_KEY |

-## Setting Your LLM API Keys
+## Prompts During Installations

-If you are prompted to enter an API key during an Eidolon installation process, it will automatically be added to the Eidolon `.env` file.
+If you are prompted to enter an API key during an installation process, it will automatically be added to the Eidolon `.env` file.

 To see your Eidolon environment settings: